pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -h, --help  Show this help message.

     Commands:
-      namespaces  List the namespaces of the server (deprecated). interop     Get the Interop namespace of the server (deprecated). brand       Get the brand of the server. info        Get information about the server.
+      brand       Get the brand of the server. info        Get information about the server.
       add-mof     Compile MOF and add/update CIM objects in the server.